-- Funding breakdown: - \$7 billion to provide financial and technical assistance to low-income and disadvantaged communities to deploy or benefit from zero-emission technologies, including distributed technologies on residential rooftops, and to carry out other greenhouse gas emission reduction activities; and - \$19.97 billion to provide financial and technical assistance for qualified projects that reduce or avoid greenhouse gas emissions and other forms of air pollution, with \$8 billion specifically carved out for low-income and disadvantaged communities. - Eligible recipients: - For the \$7B for low-income and disadvantaged communities: States, municipalities, Tribal governments, and "eligible recipients." - For the \$19.97B, of which \$8B is reserved for projects that provide financial and technical assistance to low-income and disadvantaged communities. - The term "eligible recipients" means a nonprofit organization that: - Is designed to provide capital, including by leveraging private capital, and other forms of financial assistance for the rapid deployment of low- and zero-emission products, technologies, and services; - Does not take deposits other than deposits from repayments and other revenue received from financial assistance provided using grant funds under this section; - Is funded by public or charitable contributions; and - Invests in or finances projects alone or in conjunction with other investors. - Eligible uses: Grant recipients will provide financial and technical assistance for zero-emission technology and qualified projects.
+- O Solar for All States, municipalities, Tribal governments, and "eligible recipients."
+Coalitions, led by an eligible lead applicant, are also eligible to apply to this competition. - National Clean Investment Fund refer to NOFO - o Clean Communities Accelerator Program refer to NOFO - o The term "eligible recipients" means a nonprofit organization that: - Is designed to provide capital, including by leveraging private capital, and other forms of financial assistance for the rapid deployment of low- and zero-emission products, technologies, and services; - Does not take deposits other than deposits from repayments and other revenue received from financial assistance provided using grant funds under this section; - Is funded by public or charitable contributions; and - Invests in or finances projects alone or in conjunction with other investors. - Eligible uses: Grant recipients will provide financial and technical assistance for zero-emission technology and qualified projects.
 The term "zero-emission technology" means any technology that produces zero emissions of any air pollutant that is listed pursuant to section 108(a) of the Clean Air Act (or any precursor to such an air pollutant) and any greenhouse gas.
-The term "qualified project" includes any project, activity, or technology that: - Reduces or avoids greenhouse gas emissions and other forms of air pollution in partnership with, and by leveraging investment from, the private sector; or

-- Assists communities in their efforts of those communities to reduce or avoid greenhouse gas emissions and other forms of air pollution. - Period of Availability: Available until September 30, 2024. - For more information: - Greenhouse Gas Reduction Fund Homepage HERE. - General and Low-Income and Disadvantaged Communities Competition Information HERE. - Initial Program Design of Greenhouse Gas Reduction Fund HERE.
-EPA expects to release Notice of Funding Opportunities for programs in early summer 2023.
+The term "qualified project" includes any project, activity, or technology that: - Reduces or avoids greenhouse gas emissions and other forms of air pollution in partnership with, and by leveraging investment from, the private sector; or - Assists communities in their efforts of those communities to reduce or avoid greenhouse gas emissions and other forms of air pollution. - Period of Availability: Available until September 30, 2024. - For more information: - o Greenhouse Gas Reduction Fund Homepage HERE. - o Greenhouse Gas Reduction Fund General Program Resources HERE - Solar for All - EPA Solar for All Homepage HERE - EPA Announcement for Solar for All Notice of Funding Opportunity (June 28, 2023) HERE - Notice of Funding Opportunity HERE.
+Notice of Intent required to apply for competition. - Frequently Asked Questions about Solar for All HERE - National Clean Investment Fund - National Clean Investment Fund Homepage HERE - EPA Announcement for \$20 billion in grant competitions for national clean financing network (July 14, 2023) HERE - Notice of Funding Opportunity HERE. - Frequently Asked Questions about the National Clean Investment Fund HERE - Clean Communities Accelerator Program - Clean Communities Accelerator Program Homepage HERE - EPA Announcement for \$20 billion in grant competitions for national clean financing network (July 14, 2023) HERE - Notice of Funding Opportunity HERE. - Frequently Asked Questions about Clean Communities HERE